martinpaljak/GlobalPlatformPro/README.md

    * written in Java
    * not maintained
    * harder to use from the command line
+   * no new features or standards
  * GPShell + globalplatform library - http://sourceforge.net/projects/globalplatform/ (LGPL)
    * written in C
    * often referred to as the de facto open source GlobalPlatform implementation
    * several components need to be compiled and installed before usage
-   * requires more complex "script files" and does not provide a command line utility
+   * requires more complex "script files" and does not provide a direct command line utility
  * jcManager - http://www.brokenmill.com/2010/03/java-secure-card-manager/ (LGPL)
    * written in Java
    * has a basic GUI